rnagata/SELECT-todo-FROM-list/README.md

 ## To Do List Application

-Write all of your SQL statements in todo_app.sql
+Write these SQL statements in db_init.sql:

 1. Write a query to drop a database named `todo_app` if it exists
 1. Write a query to delete a user named `michael` if it exists
 1. Write a query to create a user named `michael` with an encrypted password `stonebreaker`
 1. Write a query to create a database named `todo_app`

-1. Connect to the newly created database
+Write these SQL statements in todo_app.sql, and run them against your newly created database:

 1. Write a query to create a table named `tasks` using the **Initial columns** detailed below
 1. Define column `id` as the table's primary key
 1. Write queries to accomplish the following